 The High Cost of Business in SF

 Besides requiring companies to help cover employee health care costs, San Francisco has the highest minimum wage in the U.S., $10.24 an hour.
 Businesses must also provide paid sick leave to part-time employees.

-Of the San Francisco Chronicle’s top 66 restaurants in San Francisco for 2012 (part of its annual list of top 100 Bay Area restaurants), nearly half levy a surcharge.
-Chronicle restaurant critic Michael Bauer notes that some restaurants, like Park Tavern and La Folie, axed the surcharges but then slightly increased their prices.
+Of the San Francisco Chronicle’s top 66 restaurants in San Francisco for 2012 (part of its annual list of top 100 Bay Area restaurants), nearly half levied a surcharge.
+Chronicle restaurant critic Michael Bauer noted that some restaurants, like Park Tavern and La Folie, axed the surcharges but then slightly increased their prices.

 And unfortunately for us consumers, the surcharge practice has expanded.
 “This trend started with restaurants and has spread to beauty salons, caterers, event planners, and other retail businesses,” the civil grand jury report says, with surcharges ranging “from a low of 50 cents per person to a high of 16.8% of the total bill.”